Birdathon Info & How-to

 - Report your species total to Diana Rosenblum

-- Gather pledges either as a flat amount or per bird species seen.
+- Gather pledges either as a flat amount or per bird species seen (please use the Per Species Pledge Form).

 Prizes will be awarded in a variety of categories!